OpenVnmrJ/Documentation/Contributing.md

 See the document [How to Join.md](How to Join.md) for more details.

-_td;dr: Before submitting any code or other contribution, you must sign a license with the University of Oregon._
+_td;dr: Before submitting any code or other contribution, you must sign a license with the University of Oregon._ This is usually handled automatically when you make a pull request though the CLA Assistant service.

 ## Technical details